Yacht Design School's

 Do you teach multihulls?

 Despite what you might think virtually everything we teach applies to both monohulls and multihulls.
-There are some special structural questions with multihulls that are considered later in the course and a few questions as to appropriate rigs but aside from that those specially interested in multihulls normally simply choose them as solutions to the design problems set in the lessons wherever a monohull is not specifically requested and we critique them as to their suitability and execution of the calculations, drawings, and thought in just the same detail.
+There are some special structural questions with multihulls that are considered later in our curriculum and a few questions as to appropriate rigs but aside from that those specially interested in multihulls normally simply choose them as solutions to the design problems set in the lessons wherever a monohull is not specifically requested and we critique them as to their suitability and execution of the calculations, drawings, and thought in just the same detail.
 Back to top.

 May I just order all the lessons and not bother with taking the tests or getting a diploma?

 No you may not.
-Many people don’t want to bother with doing the work with each lesson, but you can’t really learn this material without doing the work and having it evaluated by experienced instructors.
+Occasionally people don’t want to bother with doing the work with each lesson, but you can’t really learn this material without doing the work and having it evaluated by experienced instructors.
 Some have even told us that they would pay for the whole course if we just sent them the lessons and a diploma.
 However this would not be fair.
 At present every level in our course that you pass gives you great credibility in the industry because people know that we really require people to know the material and be able to apply the knowledge practically before they can go on.
 If we were to just give out these materials and diplomas to anyone who would pay for them, they would be valueless as a measure of competence.
 This would cheat those who have worked so hard to learn the material in these lessons.

 Further if people design boats without in depth training it is not just they who suffer the consequences.
 If one's training has not been properly evaluated, cross checked, and directed into the correct paths by experienced designers, people who bought the resulting designs would also “suffer the consequences”.
 The consequences of inadequate design can be, and often are, the loss of both boat and crew.
 Without feedback on how well a student is doing in their studies I don’t see how they can expect to design really great boats.